Career Education 9

 Drama 9

 Students will use the creative process to develop performance skills and confidence.
 Collaboratively, students will work on and develop improvisational games, short monologues, and scenes.
-In June students share and demonstrate their learning performing in the TLA One Act Play Festival.
+As this is a blended class, in-person as well as online participation is required.

 Major Units & Topics